-3.5 The OLI Protocol Stack and the Living Labs
+3.5 The ICONET Protocol Stack and the Living Labs

-The LLs provide the testing ground of the innovations and capabilities to be offered by the PI concept while at the same time identifying areas needing further study and verification.
+The LLs provide the testing ground of the innovations and capabilities to be offered by the PI concept while at the same time identifying areas needing further study and validation.

 With the Use Cases and set up activities completed for the four LLs, deliverable D3.1 has laid out the specific processes and elements required for each LL to compliment the architectural layers and logistics services to ensure interoperability and data flow.
 The report specifically addressed the protocol stack and layered architecture and its relevance to the deployment of the LLs.
 More specifically a closer look on the services required by each layer but also the services provided by each layer to layers above or below in the architectural stack.
+The report will be concluded with D3.2 final version due in February 2021.

-One of the core objectives of the LLs has been identified as the need for continuous communication and feedback to/ from WP1 and WP2 to further enhance and improve the design work related to PI framework and platform/reference architecture.
+One of the core objectives of the LLs has been identified as the need for continuous communication and feedback to/ from WP1 and WP2 to further enhance and improve the design work related to PI framework and platform/ reference architecture.